ExaltedGG/renownfarming/server/index.md

 #### User Channels

 `#general` - Main discussion channel about anything related to Rainbow 6 Siege and/or farming.

+`#offtopic` - Talk about everything else, as long as it doesn't break any of the server rules.

 `#prestige-lounge` - Similar to #general but restricted to members with a Prestige role.